MicrosoftDocs/win32-pr.de-de/desktop-src/wic/-wic-photoprop-system-image-compressedbitsperpixel-proxy.md

 ### <a name="denominator"></a>Nenner

-HighPart des "hmVal".
+HighPart des "valVal".

 ### <a name="numerator"></a>Zähler

-LowPart des "hmVal".
+LowPart von "valVal".

 ## <a name="related-topics"></a>Zugehörige Themen